 His roots are from New York and Long Island, N.Y. but a passion for the outdoors led Dave to Colorado over seven years ago.
 When Dave is not at work he is often spending time outdoors alpine skiing, mountain biking, or taking his dog on a hike.
 He can also be found watching sports or playing ice hockey.

-Dave taught the recent winter sports conditioning class at St. Vincent Hospital.
+Dave taught the recent winter sports conditioning class at St. Vincent Health.
 He and Kelsey Kuehn, PT, DPT, the physical therapy department manager, hope to bring more conditioning classes to Leadville and Lake County in the future.

 Education: Northeastern University in Boston, MA

 Family: Girlfriend, “Bizzy”, and Labradoodle “Hootie.”